SEER TSC Legal Careers Contact |

 Sahil is an experienced creative director with over sixteen years of experience in design and communications across the creative cycle from concept to delivery.
 Working with national and international clients, he has managed and delivered high impact award winning campaigns and events.
 His focus has been in Presentations and Brand design, along with Communication Strategy, Art Direction, Sets & Exhibits and Marketing Collateral.

 Starting his career in a multi-discipline graphic design firm, Sahil went on to work for studios specialising in presentations, web and finally print.
 He went onto head design for internal communication globally at Aegis, which is a leading global business services provider of customer experience management.
 He then joined C. S. Direkt as Associate Creative Director where he designed executed the first social media push campaign for an Automotive brand in the country.
 Sahil comes to The Sports Consultancy from Salt, India’s fourth largest experience management agency, where he was heading the design team.

 Although you would not associate Sahil with sports, he is huge fan of sports films and movies in general.
 He’s also a huge graphic novel fan, particularly the DC universe.

-In his free time, Jawad likes to explore country sides, Historic places, days out on seasides/safari parks, spending quality time with his family and singing.
+In his free time, Jawad likes to explore country sides, historic places and spending quality time with family.